-Document Description Timing Protocol/study plan Evaluators draft the protocol for pilot, efficacy and effectiveness evaluations or a study plan for feasibility studies using the YEF template.
+Document Description Timing Protocol/study plan Evaluators draft the protocol for pilot and efficacy evaluations or a study plan for feasibility studies using the YEF template.
 YEF reviews it and evaluators revise, then project team reviews it and evaluators revise, followed by publication on the YEF's website.
 Usually within a month of agreement being signed Statistical Analysis Plan (SAP) SAPs are drafted by the evaluator, YEF then conducts a technical review and sends it for peer review.
 The evaluator responds to both YEF and peer reviewer comments.
-SAPs are only required for efficacy and effectiveness studies.
+SAPs are only required for efficacy studies.
 Pilots do not require a SAP.
-Usually within four months of contracting and after baseline data.

-If the evaluation is an RCT the evaluator will be required to register it on the ISRCTN registry8.
+If the evaluation is an RCT the evaluator will be required to register it on the ISRCTN registry.